-To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To avoid injury or death from unexpected start-up of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- 1. Open the driveshields at the ends of the header to access greasing points.
+- 1. Open driveshields at ends of header to access greasing points.
 For instructions, refer to Opening Endshields, page 37. - 2.
-Refer to the grease point location decal for the locations of the greasing points on the header.
-For service intervals, refer to Lubrication Service Intervals, page 121. - 3.
-Wipe each grease fitting with a clean cloth before lubricating to avoid injecting dirt and grit. - Inject grease through each fitting with a grease gun until grease overflows the fitting, except where noted.
+Wipe the grease fitting with a clean cloth before greasing to avoid injecting dirt and grit. - 3.
+Inject grease through fitting with grease gun until grease overflows fitting, except where noted.

-Use only the recommended lubricants specified in this manual.
-For information, refer to the inside back cover of this manual.
+Use only recommended lubricants specified in this manual.
+For information, refer to Recommended Fluids and Lubricants, page

-- 5. Leave excess grease on the fittings to keep out dirt. - 6.
-Replace any loose or broken fittings immediately. - Remove and thoroughly clean any fitting that will not take grease.
-Also clean the lubricant passageway.
-Replace the fitting if necessary.
+- 4. Leave excess grease on fitting to keep out dirt. - 5.
+Replace any loose or broken fittings immediately. - 6.
+Remove and thoroughly clean any fitting that will not take grease.
+Also clean lubricant passageway.
+Replace fitting if necessary.